Skip to main content

 This Week of Remembrance (WOR) reflects on firefighters who have died in the line of duty during the 2015 fire season.
 WOR is a time for honoring through remembrance and learning from unintended outcomes.
 While we look back on those lost 10 years ago, we also remember the Granite 19 who perished together on this day in 2013.

 Granite Mountain Interagency Hotshot Crew (IHC) was entrapped by rapidly moving fire driven by powerful outflow winds when traveling through an unburned area towards a designated safety zone on the Yarnell Hill Fire.
 Communication was lost for a duration of time while they were on the hill before their escape route was cut off.
 Granite Mountain had minutes to improve a deployment site before the fire overran them in deployed shelters.
-All 19 perished.
+19 perished together and one crewmember serving as lookout survived.

 Gone, but never forgotten.
 We will always remember.